jlbarreda/Paravaly/README.md

     Require.Parameter(new { text }, text).IsNotNull();
 }
 ```
-Just beware that it's a lot slower, but if performance is not an issue, it's better than hardcoded strings.
+Just beware that it's a lot slower than using the string parameter (still a lot faster than using an
+`Expression` though), but if performance is not an issue, it's better than hardcoded strings.

 ### What if I don't like the default error message?
 You can pass custom error messages to all validations.